Joachim Breitner's Homepage

 Parser combinators are libraries that provide little functions (combinators) that you compose to define your parser directly in your programming language, as opposed to using external tools that read some grammar description and generate parser code, and are quite popular in Haskell (e.g. parsec, attoparsec, megaparsec).

-Let us define a little parser that recognizes sequences of as:
+Let us define a little parser that recognizes sequences of a

 ghci> parse aaa "aaaa"